saschawildgrube/steelphp/README.md

 SteelPHP is more than yet another php-based framework.
 It is a website development kit.
 It has all it takes to build complex, robust and secure web applications - from early prototypes to enterprise applications.

 ## Getting started
-The best way to start a new project with SteelPHP is to use the scallfolder: https://www.steelphp.com/gettingstarted/
+The best way to start a new project with SteelPHP is to use the scaffolder: https://www.steelphp.com/gettingstarted/

 ## Licence